Fuzz-Volp/Simply-Art/README.md

  I attempted to make a contact us and didn't finish.
 It's styled well enough, but the actual function of it is missing something, I'll need to do more research.

  ### 4.
  I attempted to make a carousel on the index page but found that attempting to do that with a jsx file is harder than it looks as opposed to writing it in React.
+Instead I went for overflow-x-scroll and then attempted to make the scroll bar hidden until you hovered over it, but that required either Tailwind Elements or Flowbite.
+I decided not to mess around with either as the only examples that were given required full React and wouldn't work properly with a jsx template.
+I'm sure there is a way, I just need to do some more research.. or just learn React.

 ## Roadmap
 <p align="right"> (<a href="#readme-top">back to top</a>) </p>